 PhD in Biostatistics - Applicants must meet the requirements listed for the MS in Biostatistics plus two additional courses in statistics, biostatistics and related fields.
-The admissions committee may conditionally admit students who do not meet these requirements and allow them to complete pre-requisites during their first year.
+The admissions committee may elect to conditionally admit otherwise qualified students who do not meet these requirements and allow them to complete pre-requisites during their first year.

-PhD in Epidemiology - This program is primarily designed for persons who have completed a MPH degree, as well as for physicians and others who have a master or doctoral degree in a related discipline.
-At minimum, students should have successfully completed a graduate-level, foundation of epidemiology course as well as two biostatistics courses.
-The admissions committee may conditionally admit students who do not meet these requirements and allow them to complete pre-requisites during their first year.
+PhD in Epidemiology - This program is primarily designed for those who have completed a MPH degree, as well as for physicians and others who have a master or doctoral degree in a related discipline.
+At minimum, students should have successfully completed a graduate-level foundation of epidemiology course as well as two biostatistics courses.
+The admissions committee may elect to conditionally admit otherwise qualified students who do not meet these requirements and allow them to complete pre-requisites during their first year.

-Applications are reviewed on a rolling basis from September to the below deadline or until all seats are filled.
+MPH/MSPH applications are reviewed on a rolling basis from September to the below deadline or until all seats are filled.
+MPH/MSPH applicants who are admitted for the fall semester may enroll early in summer courses.
 Please note that PhD deadlines are firm and late applications are not considered.
-MPH/MSPH applicants who are admitted for the fall semester may enroll in summer courses.

 International students are encouraged to apply a month early to allow for additional processing time for international transcripts as well as the immigration process for admitted students.

 Applications for Spring and Fall 2017 will open August 18, 2016.

 |SOPHAS Online Central Application||Apply online through SOPHAS, the centralized application service of the Association of Schools and Programs of Public Health (ASPPH).
 All application materials, including transcripts, test scores, personal statement, resume, and letters of recommendation, must be submitted online through SOPHAS.